 - 3-Minute Article

-3 Smart Strategies for Reducing Your Retirement Income Taxes
+3 Smart Strategies for Helping to Reduce Your Retirement Income Taxes

-Learn how to navigate taxes in retirement and keep more of your savings for yourself.
+Learn how to navigate taxes in retirement and help keep more of your savings intact.

-Knowing the basic retirement income tax rules can help you work with your tax advisor on a tax-efficient plan for turning your savings into income.
+Knowing the basic retirement income tax rules can help you work with your tax professional on a tax-efficient plan for turning your savings into income.

-• Annuities: For non-qualified annuities, you only owe taxes on the growth of your savings in an annuity, not the original amount you invested (called the principal or purchase payment).
-Because annuity payouts are made up of both principal and earnings, only the earnings portion of this income stream is taxable, at your ordinary income tax rates.
-Withdrawals before age 59½ are subject to an additional 10% tax.
+- 1. Annuities: For non-qualified annuities, you only owe taxes on the growth of your savings within the annuity, not the original amount you invested (called the principal or purchase payment).
+Because annuity payments are made up of both principal and earnings, only the earnings portion of this income stream is taxable, at your ordinary income tax rates.
+Withdrawals before age 59½ may be subject to an additional 10% tax.

-• Roth IRAs and 401(k)s: You won’t be taxed on any portion of your withdrawals, as long as you’ve had the account for at least five years and you are older than 59½.
+- 3. Roth IRAs and 401(k)s: Generally, you won’t be taxed on any portion of your withdrawals as long as you’ve had the account for at least five years and you’re older than 59½.

-• Non-retirement investment/brokerage accounts: When you sell an investment you’ve held more than a year, you’ll be taxed on any money you make at a capital gains tax rate of 15% or 20%, depending on your tax bracket.
-If you sell an investment you’ve held less than a year, the money you make will be taxed as ordinary income.
+- 4. Non-retirement investment/brokerage accounts: When you sell an investment you’ve held for more than a year, you’ll be taxed on any money you make at a capital gains tax rate based on your tax bracket.
+If you sell an investment you’ve held for less than a year, the money you make will be taxed as ordinary income.
 Even if the money stays in your account, and you don’t withdraw it, you still pay taxes on the sale.

 Whichever withdrawal strategy you choose, remember to revisit it often.
 Retirement planning isn’t a “set it and forget it” proposition – you may need to make course corrections along the way.
-Talk with your financial advisor and your tax advisor at least once a year to make sure your withdrawal plan is still the best one to minimize retirement taxes and help your savings last.
+Talk with your financial and tax professionals at least once a year to make sure your withdrawal plan is still the best one to help minimize retirement taxes and to help your savings last.